 Philadelphia 76ers: Ben Simmons, F, LSU, 6-10, Fr.

-As expected, the Sixers have made the decision and Ben Simmons will be the first-overall pick.
+There will be Simmons or Brandon Ingram debates up until draft night, but Simmons is the clear-cut No. 1 pick in my opinion.
 The Aussie is an extremely versatile offensive weapon who ultimately plays a point forward-type role.
 Add him to a young frontcourt of Jahlil Okafor, Nerlens Noel, Dario Saric and Joel Embiid - if he ever gets healthy - and Philadelphia adds a huge piece to its ever-struggling and elongated rebuilding project.

 Los Angeles Lakers: Brandon Ingram, SF, Duke, 6-9, Fr.

-With Simmons going first overall, the Lakers are expected to take Brandon Ingram.
-The lengthy forward boasts a smooth stroke from the perimeter and a versatile all-around game, but adding muscle to his thin frame is a must.
+Long and wirey, Brandon Ingram boasts a smooth stroke from the perimeter, but adding muscle to his thin frame is a must.
 The Lakers have a hole at small forward, and Ingram would be a solid building block along with D'Angelo Russell, Julius Randle and Jordan Clarkson.

 Boston Celtics: Kris Dunn, PG, Providence, 6-4, Jr.

-Boston will continue to actively shop this pick in hopes of landing a proven player who can help the team right now.
-If they are unable to swing a deal, the Celtics has a decision to make and plenty of names are in play; Kris Dunn, Buddy Hield, Dragan Bender, and more recently Jaylen Brown and Marquese Chriss.
+The Celtics will continue to actively shop this pick in hopes of landing a proven player who can help them right now.
+If are unable to swing a deal, Boston has a decision to make and plenty of names are in play; Kris Dunn, Buddy Hield, Dragan Bender, and more recently Jaylen Brown and Marquese Chriss.
 I'm plugging the Providence point guard in for now.

 Boston owns the Nets' pick from the Kevin Garnett/Paul Pierce trade.
 Go here to see all of the outstanding 2016 NBA Draft Trades.